 [PT] This seminar course is designed to introduce students to the study of politics through the close textual analysis and shared discussion of Thomas Hobbes’ famous 1651 treatise Leviathan, or the Matter, Forme and Power of a Common Wealth, Ecclesiasticall and Civil.
 For Hobbes, human life was fundamentally unstable and dangerous.
 Without a common political power, he believed that cooperation was impossible and that human sociability would inevitably result in the most savage of wars.
 In response, Hobbes set out to develop a science by which a potent political authority could be established, and from which a lasting peace might endure.
 Hobbes named this authority the "Leviathan," and his account has become one of the most important for Western conceptions of sovereignty.
 What is political authority?
 What should government be for?
 What is a commonwealth?
 Can there really be a science of politics?
 How do reason and emotions and our imagination condition our experience of politics?
 What is sovereignty?
 What is power?
 What is justice?
 Hobbes struggled with these questions, and they will form the basis of our investigations in this course.
 In addition to Hobbes’ Leviathan, readings will include analysis of the political, social, and literary contexts that inform Hobbes’ thinking, as well as some contemporary theory literature on the significance of the Leviathan for modern political life.

 Limited to 15 students.
 Limited to first- and second-year students.
 Admission with consent of the instructor.
-Spring semester.
-Professor Poe.2016-17: Offered in Spring 2017
+Omitted 2017-18.
+Professor Poe.2017-18: Not offered

 [G,SC] Can countries come together to address the challenges of climate change?
 And if so, which negotiation techniques are more likely to be successful, and why?
 Does one solution fit all, or would it be better to rely on different formats for pairs of states?
 This class employs a diverse set of learning techniques to address these timely questions in international politics.
 First, we will build on cutting-edge academic research to investigate the mechanisms through which climate change puts each country’s economy and political stability under duress.
 Then, we will utilize role-playing analysis techniques to have each student embrace the perspective of one key international actor (such as the U.S., the United Nations, China, Ghana, Kenya, the World Bank, etc.) and devise a strategy for that actor to decrease the challenges that climate change poses to its economic and political stability.
 Finally, we will use simulation techniques to reproduce international negotiations to reduce CO2 emissions.
 Each student, while representing a key international actor and advancing the national interest of that country, will try to mitigate the impact of climate change on the recurrence of violence and war.
 The aim of the class is to wrestle with the fundamental contradiction between the global scale that international efforts to tackle the climate change require and the region-specific challenges that climate change impose on each country’s economy and political stability.